LucasEnard/formation-template-python/README.md

 ## 5.3.
 Having the folder open inside the container
 **It is really important** to be *inside* the container before coding.<br>
+Mainly to be able to have autocompletion enabled.<br>
 For this, docker must be on before opening VSCode.<br>
 Then, inside VSCode, when prompted (in the right bottom corner), reopen the folder inside the container so you will be able to use the python components within it.<br>
 The first time you do this it may take several minutes while the container is readied.<br>
+The first time you do this it may take several minutes while the container is readied.

 [More information here](https://code.visualstudio.com/docs/remote/containers)